Graythwaite: History

 Dibbs' prestige as well as his reputation as an astute and skillful manager of the Bank underlay his renown.
 His management of the Bank was generally credited with saving it from the fate of other less fortunate banks in the 1890s Depression.
 From his interest in philanthropy, sprang the gesture which converted his family residence into a convalescent home.
 Like many Australians, Dibbs was apparently shocked at the carnage taking place overseas during World War I. In April 1915, Australian troops first saw action when they landed at Gallipoli.
 Dibbs donated his home, Graythwaite, to the state as a convalescent home for soldiers returning from the front.

 On 1 October 1915 the property was formally transferred by Dibbs to the Crown, in consideration of "my admiration of and sincere sympathy for those brave men who have so unselfishly given their services and their lives fighting for the Empire in the cause of Justice and liberty." as a 'Convalescent Home for our Sick and Wounded Soldiers and Sailors and when not required for that purpose as a Convalescent Home in perpetuity for distressed subjects of the British Empire regardless of Sect or Creed.'
 An official opening of Graythwaite was held on 1 March 1916.
 Dibbs presented the deeds of Graythwaite to the Premier of New South Wales who handed the property on to the NSW branch of the Red Cross.
+Eleanor MacKinnon who had been honorary secretary to the State' branch of the British Red Cross Society since 1914 became a committee member.
 Graythwaite was altered to fit it out as a convalescent home and was at first used for less severely ill convalescents.
 In 1918, the Red Cross decided that Graythwaite should be converted into a Hostel for long term cases of disablement.
 A change in emphasis required substantial changes to the building.
 Graythwaite was used as a convalescent home to 1977, when civil cases were referred by the Health Commission.
 The Red Cross then decided to relinquish the Hospital to enable it to be used as geriatric hospital by the Home of Peace Hospitals, under the supervision of the Health Commission.
 The buildings were officially handed over in December 1980.